fragrussu/MyRelax/README.md

 # MyRelax installation (Linux and MacOS)
-Gettins MyRelax is extremely easy.
+Getting MyRelax is extremely easy.

 1. Open a terminal;
 2. Navigate to your destination folder;